richardolsen/ng-playbook/README.md

 Fork of https://github.com/usds/playbook/ using angularjs instead of ruby

 #About this project
 We were after a simple playbook for the CoLearn Meetup project.

-I liked the way the Digital Services playbook allows users to edit the playbook using markdown.
-I didn't want to have to use ruby so I've changed the code to use angularjs.

-The project also uses showdown.js to convert the markdown to html.
+The idea for the innovation playbook came out of the first CoLearn Meetup.
+The playbook is designed to be a publically written document that serves to test assumptions about teaching and learning and provide guidelines for innovation in teaching practice.
+Testing the plays serves as further validation or invalidation for their effectiveness.
+The aim is to roadtest the plays in a wide variety of contexts.

 Edit the plays folder to create your own plays.
 Play files need to be numbered sequentially eg 01.md, 02.md with the header containing the play_number and title as per the Digial Services Playbook.